Helicopter pilot declared engine failure moments before fatal NYC crash

 Two passengers were pronounced dead at the scene on Sunday.
 The remaining three, who had been hospitalized, were all declared dead early Monday morning.

-Daniel Thompson, 34, Tristan Hill, 29, and a 29-year-old Argentine tourist, Carla Vallejos Blanco, were among the dead, NBC New York reported.
-Two 26-year-old friends from Texas, Trevor Cadigan and Brian McDaniel, were also killed, according to the station.
+Tristan Hill, 29, and a 29-year-old Argentine tourist, Carla Vallejos Blanco, died in the crash, NBC New York reported.
+Daniel Thompson, a 34-year-old singer and president of the non-profit Young New Yorkers' Chorus, was also among the dead, according to an official with the group, as were two 26-year-old friends from Texas, Trevor Cadigan and Brian McDaniel.

 Until recently, Cadigan had worked as an intern with the news site Business Insider, which in a statement described him as a “smart, talented, and ambitious young journalist.”